asim-aa/bundesliga-player-valuation/docs/METHODS.md

 ### Implementation in This Project
 - Printed after each training run.
-- Final comparison chart in `notebooks/final_report.ipynb`.
+- Comparison tables and plots in `docs/RESULTS.md`.

 ---